notchrisszz/variableShiftCaesarCoder/README.md

-# Variable Shift Caesar Decoder
+# Variable Shift Caesar Coder

-Decoder made in **C++** based on the Caesar Cipher with a variable shift per character (I'ts like a numeric modded version of the Vigenere cipher).
+Coder made in **C++** based on the Caesar Cipher with a variable shift per character (I'ts like a numeric modded version of the Vigenere cipher).

 ---

 ## 📌 Description

-This program lets you decode any ciphered text using a different shift value for each character.
+This program lets you code any ciphered text using a different shift value for each character.
 You introduce:
-1. Ciphered text
+1. Raw text
 2. A numeric code with the same word spacing and lengths as the text.

-The program output the decoded ( original ) text
+The program output the coded text

 ---